Enrolling in an Invasive Ductal Carcinoma Clinical Trial

 - Consider the extra time requirements (traveling to and from the study site, maintaining a log, etc.)

 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt Cancer Center is a recognized leader that continues to pave the way for breast cancer research.
 Through the groundbreaking clinical trials being performed in our Don & Erika Wallace Comprehensive Breast Program, our patients can potentially experience improved outcomes while making important contributions to the growing base of scientific knowledge, which can ultimately benefit all present and future breast cancer patients.

-If you’d like to learn more about possibly participating in an invasive ductal carcinoma clinical trial, the experts at Moffitt can answer your questions and provide further information.
-Call 1-888-663-3488 or complete a new patient registration form online.
+If you’d like to learn more about possibly participating in an invasive ductal carcinoma clinical trial, our clinical trial navigators can answer your questions and provide further information.
+Call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 No referrals are required.